-- (a) The Director or the Director's designee may enforce this Chapter by suspension of a Tobacco Retailer's Permit and /or imposition of administrative fines following the procedures and, in the amounts, set forth in this Chapter. - (b) Violations of this Chapter may be criminally prosecuted as infraction(s) or misdemeanor(s) at the discretion of the prosecuting attorney as the interests of justice require. - (c) This Section shall not be interpreted to limit the applicable civil or administrative remedies available under law.
+- (a) The Director or the Director's designee shall enforce this Chapter consistent with the provisions herein. - (b) Violations of this Chapter may be criminally prosecuted as infraction(s) or misdemeanor(s) at the discretion of the prosecuting attorney as the interests of justice require. - (c) This Section shall not be interpreted to limit the applicable civil or administrative remedies available under law.